 As in previous years, Metro will continue to review annual reports for compliance with state law.
-If a city or county is out of compliance with a state requirement, Metro will work with that jurisdiction to resolve the issue.
+If a city or county is out of compliance with statutory requirements, Metro will work with that jurisdiction to resolve the issue.
 If it can't be satisfactorily resolved, Metro will ask DEQ to assist in addressing the matter.